eoinparkinson/portfolio-site/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+show-callout: true
 layout: home
 title: Home
-profile-pic: "/assets/images/profile-pic.jpg"
+profile-pic: /assets/images/profile-pic.jpg
 caption: Hi, I'm Eoin.
-subtitle: "Welcome to my portfolio website"
+subtitle: Welcome to my portfolio website
 div: true
-show-callout: true
+callout: false
 ---
 # Who am I?

 I'm a first year Computer Science student from Donegal studying at Dublin City University, Ireland.
-I am passionate about programming, music and sport - though I'll focus on CS on this site.

 # What's this site for?

 This is a general showcase of what I've been up to lately.
 Check out my [portfolio](/portfolio) to see my previous, current and planned projects.

 See [how I built this site](/portfolio/how-i-built-my-website.html)!